mlswg/mls-protocol/draft-ietf-mls-protocol.md

 group when they receive the KeyPackage in an Add proposal.

-The field `leaf_node.capabilities` indicates what protocol versions, ciphersuites, protocol extensions, and non-default proposal types are supported by the client.
-(Proposal types defined in this document are considered "default" and not listed.)
+The field `leaf_node.capabilities` indicates what protocol versions, ciphersuites, credential types, and non-default proposal/extension types are supported by the client.
+(Proposal and extension types defined in this document are considered "default" and not listed.)
 This information allows MLS session establishment to be safe from downgrade attacks on the parameters described (as discussed in {{group-creation}}), while still only advertising one version /